Eliminate Debt

 Protecting Your Assets

-In Chapter 7 Bankruptcy, there are some exemptions that allow you to protect some personal property that you might own like:
+In Chapter 7 Bankruptcy, there are laws that allow you to protect some personal property that you might own like:

-- General personal property – You will be able to keep some household items: clothing, furniture, and other valuables, up to the dollar limits specified in the exemption laws.
+• General personal property – You will be able to keep household items: clothing, furniture, and other valuables, up to the dollar limits specified in the exemption laws.
 You will also most likely be able to keep your vehicle, depending on the amount of equity available.

 Filing For Bankruptcy and Your Credit Score